kendy405/phase-0-html-tables-lab/README.md

 To complete this task, follow the order of table creation we discussed earlier:

-1. Create a `table`, and place rows inside,
+.
+Create a `table`, and place rows inside,
 2. Dedicate the first row to just headers
-3. Add in the data in the appropriate order so that each city name falls under the "City" column, each state is under "State", etc...
+3. Add in the data in the appropriate order so that each city name falls under the "City" column, each state is under "State", etc..1.

 Run `npm test` to test your work and see your progress.
 The tests also include the exact population numbers, so feel free to copy them from the errors!